SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Acknowledgment

 \section{Acknowledgment}

-We thank Sujuan Wang and Jialai Wang for collecting the vulnerable programs from the NVD and the SARD datasets.
-This paper is supported by the National Basic Research Program of China (973 Program) under grant No.2014CB340600 and the National Science Foundation of China under grant No. 61672249.
-Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not reflect the views of the funding agencies.
+We thank the reviewers for their constructive comments, which have guided us in improving the paper.
+We thank Sujuan Wang and Jialai Wang for collecting the vulnerable programs from NVD and SARD.
+The authors from Huazhong University of Science and Technology and Hebei University were supported in part by the National Natural Science Foundation of China under Grant No. U1936211 and No. 61802106 and in part by the Natural Science Foundation of Hebei Province under Grant No. F2020201016.
+S. Xu was supported in part by ARO Grant \#W911NF-17-1-0566 as well as NSF Grants \#1814825 and \#1736209.
+Any opinions, findings, conclusions or recommendations expressed in this work are those of the authors and do not reflect the views of the funding agencies in any sense.

 \ifCLASSOPTIONcaptionsoff

 \fi